 Opportunities for Building Fellowship and Mutual Understanding

 There are many opportunities for fellowship and education during the week.
 The staff worships with the members of Porcupine Presbyterian Church on Sunday morning and socializes after church at a potluck luncheon.
 A cultural presentation is arranged during the week and visits to Wounded Knee, Oglala College and the Red Cloud School are planned.
 In past years, the staff has had the opportunity to attend a Pow Wow, a rodeo and play softball with a community group.
 A family picnic is hosted by the staff in the evening on the final day of camp.
 Members of the Porcupine community join us during the week to help teach classes and prepare meals for the campers.

-We are seeking 18 volunteers for the Porcupine camp.
+We are seeking a maximum of 18 volunteers for the Porcupine camp.
 The group will be comprised of a mixture of high school and college students to serve as counselors and adults of all ages.
 Students must have completed the 9th grade by the end of the school year.
 Experience working with children of all ages and a willingness to form relationships with the campers and their families are a plus.
 Staff persons should be in good health and be prepared for long, and often very warm days.
 There is no air conditioning at the camp and no medical facilities in the immediate area.
 All new applicants will be interviewed (see dates and locations on the application).
 A complete background check is required for all participants 18 years of age and older.

 Mandatory staff training is provided to prepare everyone for a successful week.
 The training includes child protection policies, cultural sensitivity, staff building exercises, travel arrangements, and information about the camp.